puffscoin/web3.js/docs/web3-eth-iban.rst

     web3.eth.Iban.fromAddress(address)

-Singleton: Converts an Ethereum address to a direct IBAN instance.
+Singleton: Converts an PUFFScoin address to a direct IBAN instance.

 ----------
 Parameters
 ----------

-1. ``String``: the Ethereum address to convert.
+1. ``String``: the PUFFScoin address to convert.

 -------
 Returns